 My posts provides examples of five men who have been able to convince their wives to let them retire early.
 Although the post seems a little satirical, these are real examples of real men living the WIFI life.
 Further, there is no satire in fighting for equality.

 The fight for equality between men and women really is one of the big overarching reasons why the WIFI movement is accepted and is taking offer.
+Although, if you have to rely on your wife to retire early, you are breaking the first rule of FIRE: accumulate enough passive income to cover your basic living expenses.

 A Risk To The WIFI Movement